-You may apply for food stamps in Montana as soon as you meet the requirements.
+You may apply for food stamps in Montana as soon as you meet the program’s requirements.
 This benefit, which is also known as the Supplemental Nutrition Assistance Program (SNAP), is administered by the state Department of Public Health and Human Services (DPHHS).
-Overall, you can apply for SNAP using several different convenient methods.
+Overall, you can apply for SNAP using several different methods.

 After you submit a food stamp application, you will receive a determination within one month.
 In emergency situations, you may get a response within one week.
 Besides your approval or denial, your award letter will inform you of how long you can receive benefits for.
 Read below to learn how to apply for SNAP benefits in Montana and discover other information you need to know about the process.

 What do you need to apply for food stamps in Montana?

 A Montana food stamp application form requires you to provide information on each member of your household who wishes to receive SNAP benefits.
 By definition, your household includes everyone in your home who lives together and shares meals.

 If a household member is ineligible or does not wish to receive benefits, you do not need to include him or her on your application.
 However, you will still be required to count his or her income and resources.
 In any case, you will need to provide the following details regarding each household member when you sign up for food stamps in MT:

 - Names, dates of birth and Social Security numbers (SSNs).

 - Your mailing address and street address, if different.